drohmer/CSE104/A_html_css/04_classes/readme.md

 ## Pseudo classes

 Pseudo-classes are used to define a specific state of an element, typically to indicate when the user pass the mouse over the element.
-Pseudo classes allows CSS to interact (although in a limited way) with the action of the user.
+Pseudo classes allow CSS to interact (although in a limited way) with the action of the user.

-Pseudo classes are used by default on links element `<a>` that change of color when the mouse passes over, and once the link has been visited.
+Pseudo classes are used by default on links element `<a>` that change color when the mouse passes over, and once the link has been visited.
 Pseudo classes can however be used on any elements.

 __Q.__ Try the following example